kdef/wvbnb/content/posts/_index.md

 ---
-title: Bed and Breakfast and Blog
+title: Blog
 description: Willamette Valley Bed and Breakfast
-featured_image: /img/about.jpg
+featured_image:
-featured_image_alt_text: A wine glass with red wine
+featured_image_alt_text:
 ---
-News
+Coming Soon!

+Look here for personal updates on our construction process.
+Dan will detail his and Maureen’s experiences while bringing the Bed & Breakfast to life.